vijiekambaram/IOTWorkshop/Before the HOL - Big data and visualization.md

 2. Click on Sign In and Create an Account using Work Account

     ![Complete the Azure PowerBI.](media/power_bi_1.png)

+Power BI desktop is required to make a connection to your Blob Storage for batch reporting.

+1. Download and install Power BI Desktop. (https://powerbi.microsoft.com/en-us/desktop/)

 ### Task 6: Download Azure Storage Explorer